cgulia/discordclone/README.md

-# discordclone
- fetch and clone .md as a discord post
+fetch, format and post external .md (or any other file) to discord